kikoas1995/polybar-anonsurf/README.md

 # Script: polybar-anonsurf

-A tiny script to enable, disable and check status of ParrotOS anonsurf.
+A tiny polybar script to enable, disable and check status of ParrotOS anonsurf.

 ![anonsurf](image.png)